The Edge of Mystery: Casting

 In February 2016, Marvel revealed that main cast members Hayley Atwell, James D'Arcy, Enver Gjokaj, Wynn Everett, Reggie Austin, and Chad Michael Murray would star as Peggy Carter, Edwin Jarvis, Daniel Sousa, Whitney Frost, Jason Wilkes, and Jack Thompson, respectively.
-It was also revealed that the guest cast for the episode would include Lotte Verbeek as Ana Jarvis, Lesley Boone as Rose, Rey Valentin as Agent Vega, Kurtwood Smith as Vernon Masters, Brian Glanney as Agent Ford, Ken Marino as Joseph Manfredi, Tina D'Marco as Nonna, Matt Braunger as Dr. Samberly, Tom T. Choi as Doctor Chung, Russell Edge as Agent Blackwell, Tim Brown as snub-nose and Damian O'Hare as Nick Driscoll.
+It was also revealed that the guest cast for the episode would include Lotte Verbeek as Ana Jarvis, Lesley Boone as Rose Roberts, Rey Valentin as Agent Vega, Kurtwood Smith as Vernon Masters, Brian Glanney as Agent Ford, Ken Marino as Joseph Manfredi, Tina D'Marco as Nonna Manfredi, Matt Braunger as Dr. Aloysius Samberly, Tom T. Choi as Doctor Chung, Russell Edge as Agent Blackwell, Tim Brown as snub-nose and Damian O'Hare as Nick Driscoll.
 Edge, Brown, and O'Hare did not receive guest star credit in the episode, while Everett and Austin received guest star credit instead of regular starring.
 Verbeek, Boone, Valentin, Smith, Marino, Braunger, and Choi reprise their roles from earlier in the series.

 Release

 Broadcast

 "The Edge of Mystery" was first aired in the United States on ABC on February 23, 2016.

+Following broadcast, the episode was offered free-to-view on ABC.com and the Watch ABC mobile app alongside the rest of the season, continuing the network's policy of limited-time catch-up availability for the series.
+Hulu subsequently acquired exclusive subscription-streaming rights in the United States, adding both seasons on 29 November 2017.

+The complete series migrated to Disney+ in phases: it was part of the U.S. launch catalogue on 12 November 2019 and formed part of the U.K./Ireland launch line-up on 24 March 2020.

+Outside subscription platforms, the episode is purchasable in HD through major digital retailers such as Apple TV/iTunes, Amazon Prime Video and Google Play, where it is bundled as part of the complete second-season set.

 Reception

 Ratings

-In the United States the episode received a 0.8/2 percent share among adults between the ages of 18 and 49, meaning that it was seen by 0.8 percent of all households, and 2 percent of all of those watching television at the time of the broadcast.
+In the United States, the episode received a 0.8/2 percent share among adults between the ages of 18 and 49, meaning that it was seen by 0.8 percent of all households and 2 percent of all of those watching television at the time of the broadcast.
 It was watched by 2.50 million viewers.